pimpcapital/ParallelGit/README.md

 ```
 After the last tree object is loaded and parsed, ParallelGit finds the blob object of `MyFactory.java`, which can be then converted into a `byte[]` or `String` according to the requirement details.

 The second file, `/app-core/src/main/MyProduct.java`, lives in the same directory.
-As the tree objects were already cached from executing the previous request, ParallelGit finds the blob reference from its immediate parent and retrieves the data.
+As the required tree objects for this request are already available in memory, ParallelGit simply finds the blob reference from its immediate parent and retrieves the data.

 The last file, `/app-core/src/test/Production.java`, shares a common ancestor, `/app-core/src`, with the previous two files.
 Starting from this node ParallelGit pulls its other child `/app-core/src/test` from Git and then resolves `Production.java`.